-- We have transformative agreements in several countries (route 3), which means that corresponding authors covered by such agreements can publish open access without payment of an article processing charge
+- Published via a transformative agreement which means that the corresponding author who is covered by such agreements can publish open access without payment of an article processing charge (all Royal Society journals)

 Article processing charges (APCs)

-Submission of an open access article is free, but if it is accepted for publication, the authors are asked to pay a fee to have their article made open access immediately upon publication, unless the corresponding author belongs to an institution signed up to one of our Read & Publish agreements.
+Submission of an open access article is free, but if it is accepted for publication, the authors are asked to pay a fee to have their article made open access immediately upon publication, unless the corresponding author belongs to an institution signed up to one of our Read & Publish agreements or qualifies for a waiver.
 The charges are:

 GBP Pound sterling

 Royal Society Open Science

 |All other journals**

 *For new Short Communication articles submitted to Open Biology from 1 August 2023 to 31 January 2024, the Article Processing Charge will be reduced to £1050*.
 Manuscripts submitted outside this time will not receive a discount.
 This discount is only available to new submissions and not revised manuscripts received during this time.
 Manuscripts that receive a reject and resubmit decision will not have this discount applied if a resubmission is submitted after 31 January 2024.
 This offer cannot be used in conjunction with other discounts.
 Please let the Editorial Office know of any queries.*